 The 2018 Parks & Recreation Comprehensive Plan was developed to serve as a guiding document for future decision-making on how to get the most value from the City’s limited parkland and the facilities within them, while fulfilling the recreational wants and needs of residents.
-The plan made several recommendations for potential improvements at Northam Park that were not previously included in past-year renovations and upgrades that had included the new Tremont Pool, the playground, Centennial Plaza and parking lot improvements.
+The plan made several recommendations for potential improvements at Northam Park not previously included in past-year upgrades to the Tremont Pool, playground and parking lot.

 In response to these recommendations, the Parks & Recreation Department initiated a project for the schematic design of infrastructure improvements to the athletic fields and tennis court complex, and commissioned MSA Sport to lead this process.
-Given the well-established nature of Northam Park and existing uses, the intent of this project is not to redesign or reprogram the park but to study and develop a long-term plan for enhancements to those existing athletic and civic facilities already contained within the park that are in need of renovation or replacement.
+Given the well-established nature of Northam Park and its existing uses, the intent of this project is not to redesign or reprogram the park but to study and develop a long-term plan for enhancements to those existing athletic and civic facilities that are in need of renovation or replacement.

-This study process, which began in January of 2020 is scheduled for completion by the fall (the timeline was extended as a result of the COVID-19 pandemic).
+This study process began in January of 2020.
 At its conclusion, MSA will provide a “Vision Package” for improvements that will include renderings and schematic drawings.
 It will also include phasing information and cost estimates, to assist the Parks & Recreation Department as it schedules improvements within the Parks Capital Improvement Program.

-As a first step in the study process, a series of focus group meetings were scheduled for late January, designed to obtain input from members of the community that make frequent use of the existing facilities.
+As a first step in the study process, a series of focus groups were held in late January 2020, designed to obtain input from members of the community that make frequent use of the existing facilities.
 These meetings included field sports representatives, members of the Northam Park Tennis Courts, community event representatives and park neighbors.

 In addition to reviewing the feedback obtained from the focus groups, MSA undertook a detailed review of existing conditions, consulted with clay court vendors and experts, and began preliminary design concepts for improvements.